KNOX-TV

-KNOX-TV, channel 10, was a VHF television station in Grand Forks, North Dakota that operated from December 11, 1955 to February 1964.
+KNOX-TV (channel 10) was a television station in Grand Forks, North Dakota, United States, owned by Community Radio Corporation.
+The station operated from December 11, 1955, to February 1964.

 History

 KNOX broadcast on channel 10 as an ABC affiliate.
 The station later signed on Winnipeg-targeted border blaster KCND-TV, which was a semi-satellite of KNOX, on November 7, 1960.
 While KNOX was a primary ABC affiliate, the station also carried programming from NBC.

 In 1962, KNOX and KCND, along with KEND-TV (now KVLY-TV) in Fargo, North Dakota, were purchased for $675,200 by the Pembina Broadcasting Company, a group led by Ferris Traylor, the part-owner of an Indiana TV station.
-KNOX merged with KEND, and KNOX shut down in 1964 after KEND (known as KTHI-TV at this time) began transmitting from a tower in Blanchard, between Fargo and Grand Forks.
+KNOX merged with KEND, and KNOX broadcast its last program and shut down on January 31, 1964, after KEND (renamed KTHI-TV) began transmitting from a tower in Blanchard, between Fargo and Grand Forks.
 After KNOX-TV's shutdown, the Grand Forks area did not have a local television station until NBC affiliate WDAZ-TV signed on in 1967.

-Channel 10 is now used by Fox affiliate (and KVRR satellite) KBRR serving Grand Forks, which signed on in 1985 licensed to Thief River Falls, Minnesota.
+Channel 10 is now used by Fox affiliate KBRR serving Grand Forks (a satellite of KVRR), which signed on in 1985 licensed to Thief River Falls, Minnesota.